pydio/cells/tools/docker/README.md

 - by default Cells working dir is set to `/var/cells`
 - the image is run as root
+- the internal proxy configuration can be configure via environment variables or json / yaml config file.
-- the internal proxy configuration that is the only requirement to start Cells in install mode and finetune the configuration via your preferred web browser can be configure via environment variables or json / yaml config file.
+  It is the only requirement to start Cells in install mode and fine tune the configuration via your preferred web browser.

-By default the server starts in self-signed mode on port 443.
-It is also possible to modify the configuration to also use :
+By default the server starts in self-signed mode on port 8080.
+It is also possible to modify the configuration to also use:

 - no certificate
 - a certificate _auto magically_ created using the tools provided by [Let's Encrypt](https://letsencrypt.org/)